 Potential and current students are encouraged to refer to these Terms and Conditions to ensure that they are familiar with College policies, procedures and expectations.
 They contain important information that you should be aware of to enable you to make informed decisions when you are applying or when you are enrolled at North West Regional College.

-These Terms and Conditions relate to both prospective and current students.
+These Terms & Conditions relate to both current and prospective students

 Application and Enrolment

-Full details of the College Admissions Policy can be found at www.nwrc.ac.uk/policies.
-This will confirm for you the steps required to progress your application.
+Full details of the College Admissions and Enrolments Policy can be found at www.nwrc.ac.uk/policies.
+This provides clear information on our admissions processes.

 Course Entry Requirements